Anti-Inflammatory Diet Plan →

 • Marinate the lamb chops in ½ cup of the chimichurri sauce for at least 1 hour or up to 24 hours, and reserve remaining for brushing (half way through cooking) or serving.

-• When you’re ready to broil, place an oven rack 6 inches under the broiler.
+• Place an oven rack 6 inches under the broiler.
 Arrange the lamb on a baking sheet or broiling pan, and cook it under the broiler for 4-6 minutes.
 Then, remove the lamb from the oven, flip it over, brush chops with any additional marinade, and place the pan back in the oven for an additional 4-6 minutes or until the internal temperature reaches desired doneness.

 Broiled lamb chops with mini chimichurri on sheet pan